Content Detail

 Branches and twigs are green to brown with two to four corky wings along stems.

-Its leaves are opposite to sub-opposite, 1 to 3 inches long and 1 1/4 inches wide, with sharply serrated margins.
-They are medium to dark green and turn a brilliant red in the fall.
+The opposite to sub-opposite leaves are 1 to 3 inches long and 1 and 1/4 inches wide, with sharply serrated edges (margins).
+Leaf color is medium to dark green, turning a brilliant red in the fall.

 Tiny, yellow-green flowers bloom in early May.